Chilean wine: Southern Chile

-The region is located at a latitude of 36°S, similar to southern Spain and Monterrey in California.
+The region is located at a latitude of 36°S, similar to southern Spain and Monterey in California.
 The majority of its vineyards lie between 50 and 200 m above sea level with a moderate Mediterranean climate.
 It receives 1275 mm of rain per year, among the highest of all Chilean wine valleys, although winds prevent excessive humidity – a phenomenon that can also be observed in northern France.

 For most of the 20th century, the main varieties grown in the Bío Bío valley were Moscatel de Alejandria and Pais (known as Missiones in USA), but today, Pinot noir, Chardonnay, and Sauvignon blanc are also grown throughout the valley.